Bamieh/react-inline-styler-processor-boilerplate/README.md

 ## Todo

-With the following todo list in mind, feel free to help with the following:
+With the following todo list in mind, feel free to help out!

 - example folder
 - improve documentation